-New restriction updates for macOS 11 through macOS 11.3
+New restriction updates for macOS 11 up to macOS 11.3

 Support for separate deferral values for major, minor and non-operating-system updates: Starting with macOS 11, administrators have the ability to choose different values for deferring major operating system releases, minor operating system releases and non-operating-system updates.
 For example, an administrator may choose to hold back a major release while, in contrast, immediately offering every minor release.
 In this way, the administrator can work to approve the latest major release for production in their environment, while at the same time users can benefit from important security updates.

 New Shared iPad command updates for iPadOS 14.5

 Send a settings command to Shared iPad that allows administrators to configure Shared iPad to show only the Temporary Session option at the sign-in screen.